United with music, toddlers and elderly sing together

-The Pines came alive with the sound of music on Wednesday (November 1).
-Toddlers and the elderly got together yesterday for a special sing-a-long, as part of ongoing older person month celebrations.
+The Pines came alive with the sound of music on Wednesday (01 November.)
+Toddlers and the elderly got together yesterday for a special sing-a-long, as part of ongoing Older Persons month celebrations.

-Musician Isadora Ferrao says she was inspired to unite children with residents from the pines home after seeing a video online of how positive the two age groups can interact with music.
+Musician Isadora Ferrao said she was inspired to unite children with residents from The Pines home after seeing a video online of how positive the two age groups can interact with music.

-She launched the first sing-a-long in October for older person’s month and wants to keep the program going based on its success.
+She launched the first sing-a-long in October for Older Persons month and said she wanted to keep the programme going based on its success.

 “It’s definitely enhancing it, last week we had a sing-a-long and everyone was just so filled with joy and you could just see how much happier they were to have the kids around them and who wouldn’t be right?
-Little people make you feel happy,” said Musician and event organizer, Isadora Ferrao.
+Little people make you feel happy,” said Ms. Ferrao.

-She says the sing-a-longs will potentially be hosted once a month.
+She said the sing-a-longs will potentially be hosted once a month.

 Add Comment